MaestroError/eloquent-regex/README.md

   - negativeLookAhead(callable $callback): Negative lookahead assertion.
   - negativeLookBehind(callable $callback): Negative lookbehind assertion.
   - Raw regex methods for advanced users.
+  - BuilderPattern should be able to reproduce patterns used in HSA
 - Implement string resolver pattern to use strings like "text(2)-digits()" (or "text:2-digits", or "text|2-digits") as pattern
+- Implement recursive pattern creation (Using "RI-321" string to create pattern matching this string)
+- Consider to add Postal Code Pattern
 - Make options controllable from config or provider (?)
 - Make pattern controllable from config or provider (?)